Bilavs/Wed-Project/README.md

-# Wed-Project
+# WedLock
-This is the wedding planner web-app....
+It is an web-app which helps to manage wedding requirements easily with a click of mouse.